industry-bigdata/industry-bigdata.github.io/index.md

 ## Grading

-This is a pass/fail course.To pass student must successfully complete and present a in-class project.
+This is a pass/fail course.
+To pass student must successfully complete and present a in-class project.

 ## Policies